 You may have heard that the second trimester is like the “honeymoon period” of the pregnancy; where the nausea has settled, you don’t feel huge yet and your body feels almost back to normal.
-Well, I’d heard from enough women that this is quite often a myth (shock, horror!), so my mindset was to expect anything and everything.
+Well, I’d heard from enough women that this is quite often a myth, so my mindset was to expect anything and everything.

 To my pleasant surprise, I did feel like I fell into a “sweet spot” during this trimester.
 My nausea settled around week 14, I was sleeping well and my tummy hadn’t grown too much so I could move around freely.
-My energy levels were back up so I was also motivated to exercise at a higher level than I could muster up in the first trimester, so that was a welcomed relief.
+Like many women at this stage, my energy levels were back up so I was also motivated to exercise at a higher level than I could muster up in the first trimester, so that was a welcomed relief.

-- 20min spin bike sets whilst instruction pre/postnatal fitness classes…suddenly these felt great again!
-I self-paced using the “TALK” test, making sure I could always finish a sentence which is easy to keep an eye on when you are instructing a group
+- Spin: This is another great, low-impact cardio option.
+I was getting in regular 20min spin bike sets whilst instructing pre/postnatal fitness classes…suddenly these felt great again!
+It’s important to self-paced using the “TALK” test, making sure you can always finish a sentence (easy for me to self-monitor, you can’t instruct if out of breath!).

 This trimester also gifted me with the incredible experience of feeling my baby move inside me.
-This started off as small, sporadic kicks at night and turned into regularly timed rolls, bounces and hiccups throughout the day.
-This really helped the whole pregnancy journey hit home – I became acutely aware that I had a little human inside of me!
+Started off with small, sporadic kicks at night that turned into regularly timed rolls, bounces and hiccups throughout the day.
+This is when the whole pregnancy journey really hit home – I became acutely aware that I had a little human inside of me!

 Emma Kazmirowicz, Physiotherapist